 Once considered just a 'hippie' town, Sebastopol is now arguably the arts and creative centre of West Sonoma County.
-Its focus these days is The Barlow, a $23.8 million culinary, wine and arts centre that spans 12.5 beautifully landscaped acres.
-You can explore its wine tasting rooms, craft breweries, art galleries and even fashionable, industrial-style restaurants.
+Its main hotspot is The Barlow, a $23.8 million culinary, wine and arts centre that spans 12.5 beautifully landscaped acres.
+You can explore its wine tasting rooms, craft breweries, art galleries and even some innovative, garage-style restaurants.
 But Sebastopol still has its earnest hippie soul, so banish any thoughts of chains: all tenants must be locals, making their own products.
 It’s so producer-driven that even much of the landscaping is edible, used in the restaurants’ food and cocktails.

-In addition, small-production wineries and vineyards, such as Kosta Browne, Iron Horse, Dutton and Cirq, sit amid the maritime-fog-enveloped hillsides.
+Otherwise, small-production wineries and vineyards sit amid the maritime-fog-enveloped hillsides here, like Kosta Browne, Iron Horse, Dutton Estate Winery and Cirq.
 A day of tasting is like a celebrity tour, sampling the works of big-name but tiny-production vintners such as Paul Hobbs, Merry Edwards and O’Connell (the latter the winner of the acclaimed 2016 Pinot Cup for its stellar Pinot Noir).

-Sebastopol is also the place to visit for inventive, handcrafted and sustainable dining, like Ramen Gaijin and the French-meets-hyper-local K&L Bistro, where most ingredients are from Sebastopol (on Sunday mornings don't miss the chance to wander around the central farmers’ market).
+Sebastopol is also the place to come for restaurants that offer inventive, handcrafted and sustainable dining, like Ramen Gaijin and the French-meets-hyperlocal K&L Bistro, where most ingredients come from Sebastopol (on Sunday mornings, make sure you take a wander around the central farmers' market).
 Non-vegetarians, meanwhile, will love Zazu Kitchen + Farm from The Next Iron Chef contender Duskie Estes, who offers up bacon, bacon and more bacon—all from her own sustainably raised pigs.

 Even though this is Sonoma County’s largest city (with 174,000 residents), Santa Rosa still feels pretty friendly.
 Certainly, you'll never forget you’re in wine country, with tasting rooms in the heart of the city.
 One good place to start is Santa Rosa Vintners Square, a collection of wineries set in an industrial area on Cleveland Avenue next to US Highway 101.
 It’s home to outlets such as D’Argenzio Winery, Sheldon Wines, Krutz Family Cellars and Fogbelt Brewing Company—all set around a lovely playground.